EloiStree/2024_05_23_HelloSteamDeckGirleek/README.md

 # 2024_05_23_HelloStreamDeckGirleek

 In the context of Girleek and a QA testing workshop.
-We are going to learn how to remote control game with code in a steam deck hub way.
+We are going to learn how to remote control game with code in a stream deck hub way.

 [Day 1: C# et Python "from" Scratch](WorkshopPerDay/2024_05_17.md)  [(I)](https://github.com/EloiStree/2024_05_23_HelloSteamDeckGirleek/issues/2)
 [Day 2: Multiboxing sur Windows avec 10 Seconds Ninja](WorkshopPerDay/2024_05_20.md)  [(I)](https://github.com/EloiStree/2024_05_23_HelloSteamDeckGirleek/issues/3)